Azure/azure-sdk-for-python/sdk/eventhub/azure-mgmt-eventhub/README.md

 # Usage

+To learn how to use this package, see the [quickstart guide](http://aka.ms/azsdk/python/mgmt)

-For code examples, see [EventHub Management](https://docs.microsoft.com/python/api/overview/azure/event-hub?view=azure-python-preview) on docs.microsoft.com.
+For code examples, see [EventHub Management](https://docs.microsoft.com/samples/azure-samples/azure-samples-python-management/eventhub/) on docs.microsoft.com.